edwin-jones/edwin-jones.github.io/games.md

 [![BFH](https://upload.wikimedia.org/wikipedia/en/a/aa/Battlefield_Hardline.jpg)](https://en.wikipedia.org/wiki/Battlefield_Hardline)

-I helped to write several automation tests on this title for blackbox testing and helped build and install the automation test farm for [Visceral Games](https://en.wikipedia.org/wiki/Visceral_Games) over in California.
+I helped to write several automation tests on this title for blackbox testing, again via C#.
+I helped build and install the automation test farm for [Visceral Games](https://en.wikipedia.org/wiki/Visceral_Games) over in California.
+During this project I designed a small plugin for our in house telemetry website that logged what pages readers were looking at the most so we could prioritise development time more effectively.

 <br>